 Do you need to run DAS coax in a different cable tray then standard cable?

 It depends.
 Usually on something like an apartment there’s not going to be a cable tray so we’re securing it to the side of a wall every three feet.
 Obviously you don’t want to run it with the electrical wiring and, depending on the code, you’re not supposed to run it with other signaling cable like cat 6.
 Some places its fine, some places it’s not.
-Check local code for DAS requirements.
+Check your local code for DAS requirements.

 DAS coaxial cable is very well shielded so I don’t think it’s going to be a problem running with cat five or cable TV if you can do it above the suspended ceiling.
 We definitely want to keep it away from electrical wiring.
 The other thing is keeping in mind of the bend radius, it’s like five-inch bend radius on most hardline half-inch coax.
 That’s important obviously coming around turns and bends.
 It’s really easy to kink this cable if you’re not careful.
 Especially the plenum.